Linear sequential dynamical systems, incidence algebras, and M\"{o}bius functions: Linear SDS over permutations and M o bius functions

-\begin{remark} A particularly interesting function in $I(P,\mathbb{K})$ is the Moebius function $\mu$, the inverse of the zeta function, $\zeta \in I(P, \mathbb{K})$, $\zeta(x,y)=1$, for any $x\leq y$ in $P$ and we can compute the Moebius function $\mu$ of any poset by Proposition~\ref{P:moeb} via a linear SDS. \end{remark}
+\begin{remark} The condition $H_{ii}\neq 0$ above is necessary, otherwise $H$ is not invertible as $H$ is `essentially' a triangular matrix.
+A particularly interesting function in $I(P,\mathbb{K})$ is the M\"{o}bius function $\mu$ which is the inverse of the zeta function $\zeta \in I(P, \mathbb{K})$, $\zeta(x,y)=1$ for any $x\leq y$ in $P$.
+We can compute the M\"{o}bius function $\mu$ of any poset by Proposition~\ref{P:moeb} via a linear SDS. \end{remark}